colinpaicemq/zWireshark/README.md

 --WAIT
 : wait for the specified number of seconds before ending.

+--PAYLOAD
+: This is the number of bytes the program processes.

 --INTERFACE
 :  which TCPIP interface to trace.
 Issue TSO NETSTAT HOME to display the available interfaces.